 - Depraved Bisexual: Stephen is revealed to be one in "Butters' Very Own Episode".

 - Disproportionate Retribution: They ground Butters for minor infractions, things he has no control over, and things that aren't even his fault.

-- Jerkass: They were willing to sell their son to Paris Hilton.
+- Jerkass: They are constantly grounding Butters, even for tiny things.
+They were even willing to sell their son to Paris Hilton.
 She offered $200 million.
 They haggled for $250 million.

 - Jerk with a Heart of Gold: Linda has had her moments, such as "Pre-School" and "Marjorine", as she was seen crying when Butters was beaten up by Trent Boyett in the former and when she believed that Butters committed suicide in the latter.

 - Jerk with a Heart of Jerk: Stephen pretends to truly care for and understand his son, but he's always happy to harshly and unjustly punish him.
 He never seems to learn from it, either; he constantly finds things to punish him for being the unbelievable authoritarian Jerk Ass he is.